Simra18/Codetech-C-Internship/Task3/Task3_README.md

 ---

 ## Description:
 This task demonstrates a basic **Lexical Analyzer** written in C, simulating the first phase of a compiler.
+A lexical analyzer (lexer) scans source code and breaks it into meaningful tokens to prepare for syntax and semantic analysis.
 The program accepts a single line (or block) of C code from the user and analyzes it to identify:

 - **Keywords** — e.g., `int`, `if`, `return`